plone/training/mastering_plone/relations.rst

 Getting of relations and backrelations in code
 ----------------------------------------------

 If you want to find out what objects are related to each other, you use the relation catalog.
-Here is a convenience-method that allows you to find all kind of relations:
+Here is a convenience-method that allows you to find all kinds of relations:

 .. code-block:: python